Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Russo-Seymour-Welsh estimates

 \item Any crossing of $E'$ is a left-right crossing of $[0,a'] \times [0,b']$.

-\item When dividing the marked sides of $E_p$ into $m$ subarcs of equal length, for any pair of such subarcs (one on each side), there exists a conformal map $F : E_p \to E'$ such that the pair of subarcs is mapped to subarcs of the marked sides of $E'$.
+\item When dividing the marked sides of $E_p$ into $m$ subarcs of equal length, for any pair of such subarcs (one on each side), there exists a conformal map $F : E_p \to E'$ and the pair of subarcs is mapped to subarcs of the marked sides of $E'$.

 \item For each pair, the associated map $F$ extends to a conformal equivalence $U \to V$ where $\overline{E_p} \subset U$, $\overline{E'} \subset V$ and $|F'| \geq 1$ on $U$. \end{enumerate} \end{Lem}